-The University of New England provides every student with an e-mail account and a Brightspace user ID and password for the delivery of course materials while they are enrolled in CPS courses.
-Brightspace software is used for instruction.
-While classes are being delivered via Brightspace, students should check their Brightspace website for course messages or other correspondence on a daily basis.
-The email account (@une.edu) is recognized as the official means of communicating with student for all UNE correspondence including, but not limited to, announcements, list-servers, course instructor evaluations, online grading, emergency response, and other systems as developed.
+The University of New England provides every student with an e-mail account and a Blackboard user ID and password for the delivery of course materials while they are enrolled in CPS courses.
+The e-mail account (@une.edu) is recognized as the official means of communicating with students for all UNE correspondence including, but not limited to, announcements, list-servers, course instructor evaluations, online grading, emergency response, and other systems as developed.
 Students are responsible to review e-mail messages on a regular basis.
-A student is responsible for all University and CPS information or correspondence provided via their UNE email account.
-Faculty and staff members will not make provisions or accommodations for a student if they miss University or CPS information because they did not read email messages or the message was forwarded to another e-mail account.
+If a student elects to have correspondence from his/her UNE e-mail forwarded to another e-mail account, it is his/her responsibility to ensure he/she is receiving all forwarded documents and information.
+A student is responsible for all University and CPS information or correspondence provided via his/her UNE email account.
+Faculty and staff members will not make provisions or accommodations for a student if he/she misses University or CPS information because s/he did not read email messages or the message was forwarded to another e-mail account.
+Blackboard software is used for instruction.
+While classes are being delivered via Blackboard, students should check their Blackboard website for course messages or other correspondence on a daily basis.
 E-mail communications are subject to all applicable university policies.